 We clarify the meaning of ``rational" in multi-rational-server delegated quantum computing.
-In this computing model, we can consider at least two definitions of ``rational."
-The first possible definition is that each server wants to maximize each reward.
-The second possible one is that all servers want to collaboratively maximize their total reward.
+In this computing model, we can consider at least two possible definitions of ``rational."
+One is that each server wants to maximize each reward, and the other is that all servers want to collaboratively maximize their total reward.
 Fortunately, in Protocol 2, these two definitions are equivalent.
 In other words, the total reward is maximized if and only if the reward paid to each server is maximized.
-Hereafter, we therefore do not distinguish these two definitions.
+Hereafter, we therefore do not distinguish between these two definitions.

 Before we show that Protocol 2 has a constant reward gap, we show that if the servers are rational, the client's answer is correct.
-More formally, we prove the following theorem: \begin{theorem} In Protocol 2, if the servers are rational, i.e., take the strategy that maximizes the expectation value of the reward, then $b=1$ if and only if $x\in L$. \end{theorem} {\it Proof.} First, we consider the YES case, i.e., the case where $x$ is in $L$.
+More formally, we prove the following theorem: \begin{theorem} Let $b\in\{0,1\}$, $L\in${\sf BQP}, and $x$ be an instance of $L$.
+In Protocol 2, if the servers are rational, i.e., take the strategy that maximizes the expectation value of the reward, then $b=1$ if and only if $x\in L$. \end{theorem} {\it Proof.} Before the formal proof, we explain our proof idea.
+From Protocol 2, we can know that the reward is paid to the servers only when the simulated verifier accepts.
+This implies that the servers would like to select an interaction from $\pi_L$ and $\pi_{\bar{L}}$ such that the verifier accepts with higher probability.
+From Theorem~\ref{MIPM16}, when $x\in L$ ($x\notin L$), the verifier in $\pi_L$ ($\pi_{\bar L}$) accepts with higher probability than that in the other.
+Therefore, when $x\in L$ ($x\notin L$), the first server sends $b=1$ ($b=0$) to the client.

+The formal proof is as follows.
+First, we consider the YES case, i.e., the case where $x$ is in $L$.
 If $b=1$, the client and the servers perform $\pi_L$ for the language $L$ and the instance $x$.
-Therefore, when the servers simulate the honest provers in $\pi_L$, the client accepts with probability at least $2/3$.
+Therefore, when the servers simulate the honest provers in $\pi_L$, the client accepts with probability of at least $2/3$.
 On the other hand, if $b=0$, the client accepts with probability less than or equal to $1/3$.
-This is because, $x$ is a NO instance for the complement $\bar{L}$, i.e., $x\notin\bar{L}$.
+This is because $x$ is a NO instance for the complement $\bar{L}$, i.e., $x\notin\bar{L}$.
 In $\pi_{\bar{L}}$, when the answer is NO, the acceptance probability is at most $1/3$ for any provers' strategy.
-Since the completeness-soundness gap $1/3$ is a positive constant, the one of the rational servers sends $b=1$ if $x\in L$.
-By following the same argument, one of the rational servers sends $b=0$ when $x\notin L$. $\blacksquare$
+Since the completeness-soundness gap $1/3$ is a positive constant, one of the rational servers sends $b=1$ if $x\in L$.
+By following the same argument, one of them sends $b=0$ when $x\notin L$. $\blacksquare$